kshedden/goglm/README.md

 `NewFamily` returns a GLM family (e.g. `Binomial`), and `data` is a "Dstream" as defined in the [dstream](http://github.com/kshedden/dstream) package.
-The DataProvider is used to feed data to the GLM in chunks using a column-oriented storage layout.
+The Dstream is used to feed data to the GLM in chunks using a column-oriented storage layout.
 A more extensive illustration can be found in the "examples" directory.